Worried About Another Student?

-Where you are worried about another student, the University is here to help.
+If you're worried about another student, we're here to help.

 The Central Welfare and Guidance team offers support to students experiencing personal difficulties either by engaging with the student directly or providing guidance to staff members or friends/family.

 Alternatively, the University’s Counselling Service can offer support and information about the problems your friend is experiencing.
 They can also offer practical information or links to outside organisations that you may wish to pass on to your friend.

-If you are worried about another student's mental health or if this is impacting on your own mental health, contact Student Access to Mental Health Support (SAMHS).
+If you're worried about another student's mental health or if this is impacting on your own mental health, contact Student Access to Mental Health Support.